Super-Protocol/docs/docs/developers/deployment_guides/tunnels/static_content.md

 This will result in `tunnel-server-data.tar.gz`.

-### Upload archive to StorJ
+### Upload archive

 Solution needs to be encrypted and uploaded to a decentralized storage before it may be executed in Super Protocol.
-The storage credentials have been configured during the [CLI setup](/developers/cli_guides/configuring#storage).:
+The storage credentials will need to have been configured during the [SPCTL setup](/developers/cli_guides/configuring#storage):

 ```
 ./spctl files upload tunnel-server-data.tar.gz --output tunnel-server-data.json --filename tunnel-server-data.tar.gz